ATTENTION, ALL HANDS! CAUTION: UNMARKED SPOILERS AHEAD!

-- Radar's departure, as he has to say his rushed and confused goodbyes to the others as a load of wounded comes pouring in just as they're planning to get his going-away party underway.
+- Radar's departure at the end of "Good Bye, Radar", as he has to say his rushed and confused farewells to the others as a load of wounded comes pouring in just as they're planning to get his going-away party underway.
 In particular, the scene where Hawkeye — who has to go to the O.R. before being able to say anything — glances up while operating, sees Radar peering through the window, shoots him an agonized look, and then fires him a salute.

 Radar: Me neither, sir.

 Potter: [voice audibly breaking] Godspeed, son.
 [They embrace, while the camera focuses on Potter's utterly heartbroken expression]

 - Interestingly, Potter's facial expressions and body language in that scene almost perfectly mirror Radar's own reactions when saying goodbye to Col. Blake five seasons earlier, making the scene both a Tear Jerker and a beautifully subtle Continuity Nod.

 - In The Tag, Hawkeye, B.J. and Potter return to the Swamp and find Radar's beloved teddy bear lying on Hawkeye's cot — indicating that Radar has left not only the 4077th, but his childhood behind forever.
 And to reflect the mood, the snippet of the theme that accompanies the usual freeze-frame ending is not cheery and upbeat, but very sad and forlorn.Hawkeye: [quietly] Goodbye, Radar.

 - Earlier in the episode, Radar is packing away his personal effects when he comes upon a familiar item: